 No "Fonts from Font Files" on Linux?

-I have a large collection of fonts on my Linux box that I don't want all loaded at the same time.
-But there's no "Fonts from Font Files" checkbox when I run from there, but there is on Windows.
+I have a large collection of fonts on my Linux machine that I don't want to install all at once.
+However, the Linux version of PrintMyFonts doesn't have a option "Fonts from Font Files" that I know from the Windows version of that application.

 I also tried adding my font directories to the "Default Fonts" in the "Fonts List" tab under settings.